Heart Full of Soul: Composition and recording

 The Yardbirds' first attempt to record "Heart Full of Soul" was on 13 April 1965 at Advision Studios in London.
 The session began with the sitar player playing the distinctive instrumental hook or riff.
-However, he was unfamiliar with the type of rock sound the group was trying to achieve – "It just didn't have any groove to it", Beck felt.
+However, he was unfamiliar with the type of sound the group was trying to achieve – "It just didn't have any groove to it", Beck felt.
 McCarty added: "It was fine in principle, but while the tablas sounded OK, the sitar just wasn't up front enough.
 It just didn't cut through."
-Beck developed a riff on guitar to replace the sitar line.
+Beck then developed a guitar part to replace the sitar line.
 He elaborated in an interview:

 According to McCarty, Beck developed the riff after borrowing Page's prototype fuzz box, designed for him by Roger Mayer.
 When he played the lick for the band, they felt that it was a perfect fit: "this great sounding riff emerged ...
 I mean Beck just nailed it", rhythm guitarist Chris Dreja recalled.
 The group returned to Advision on 20 April to complete the song.
-Beck was able to achieve the sitar-like hook by bending the higher notes on his guitar using his own Tone Bender unit to get the distinctive tone.
+Beck was able to achieve the sitar-like hook by bending the higher notes on his guitar using his own Sola Sound Tone Bender unit to get the distinctive tone.
 Music writer Alan di Perna describes it as "microtonal string bending", while Relf biographer David French calls Beck's sound a "violin-like fuzz".
 While simultaneously sounding the open D string, he also added a droning quality reminiscent of the sitar's sympathetic strings.

 Beck's contribution was described in a June 1965 single pre-release review in Beat Instrumental as providing an "oriental touch" and it was seen as helping to introduce "the psychedelic subgenre known as 'raga rock'", according to di Perna.
 William Echard adds "'Heart Full of Soul,' released in June 1965, is often said to have marked the arrival of raga rock [and] be pivotal in shaping the look and sound of 1960s psychedelia."
 Music writers also identify Beck's use of a fuzz box as a milestone: according to French, "'Heart Full of Soul' was one of the first significant uses of fuzz guitar on record—taped a month before the Stones recorded '(I Can't Get No) Satisfaction'", while Lavezzoli states that the song is "the first time such a tone had been used, soon to be employed by Keith Richards".